Adityabhatia0204/Calculator/README.md

 Calculator Project
-I developed a fully functional calculator using HTML, CSS, and JavaScript.
+I developed a fully functional calculator using HTML, CSS.
 This project demonstrates my understanding of front-end web development, particularly in creating responsive and interactive user interfaces.
 The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, and division.